recursive-research/beta-protocol/README.md

 The Vault doesn't allow new pools to be deployed for a token that already has a pool.
 However, in the case that a new pool must be deployed, the owner can override this check and deploy a new pool with the updated config.

-During phase zero, users can deposit `ETH` or `WETH` into the Vault (using the `depositEth` or `depositWeth` functions), as long as their deposit doesn't cause the total amount of deposited `ETH` + `WETH` to be greater than `maxEth`.
+During phase zero, users can deposit `ETH` or `WETH` into the Vault (using the `depositEth` or `depositWeth` functions).
 In return for their deposit, user receive an equivalent amount of the Vault's staking token.
 These deposits are not withdrawable until Phase Two.

 The pool allows users to deposit the Pool's token into the contract while the Vault is in Phase Zero.
 For their deposit, users receive a 1:1 amount of the Pool's staking token.
 These deposits are not withdrawable until the vault is in Phase Two.